 Coconut water may be the perfect beverage for restoring hydration and replenishing electrolytes lost during exercise.

 Electrolytes are minerals that play several important roles in the body, including maintaining proper fluid balance.

-Two studies found that coconut water restored hydration after exercise better than water and equal to high-electrolyte sports beverages.
+Two studies found that coconut water restored hydration after exercise better than water, and equaled the performance of high-electrolyte sports beverages.

 However, another study comparing high-electrolyte beverages found that coconut water tended to cause the most bloating and stomach upset.

 Bottom line: Coconut water is effective at replenishing fluids and electrolytes after exercise.
 It is comparable to other sports beverages.

 7. Delicious Source of Hydration